nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### 5.7 `INTERVIEW_TIME` format
 - Interview Time:
-  - Only dates in the format of “DD/MM/YYYY HHmm” are allowed.
+  - Only dates in the format of “DD/MM/YYYY HHmm” between 01/01/2000 0000 and 31/12/9999 0000 are allowed.
-  - To remove an interview time from an applicant, ‘cancel’ is also allowed.
+  - To remove an interview time from an applicant, ‘cancel’ (case-sensitive) is also allowed.

 <div style="page-break-after: always;"></div>